Prince George’s County Theft Lawyer

 Breaking into a residence, vehicle, or any other type of building while intending to commit a crime such as theft is referred to as “burglary.”
 There are four degrees of burglary.
 First- and second-degree convictions are felonies and result in sentences of up to 20 years.
 Third-degree felonies result in sentences of up to 10 years, and fourth-degree charges are misdemeanors with sentences up to of three years.

 Robbery crimes involve the use of violence or threat of violence to gain control of property.
 Armed robbery involves the use of a weapon during the crime.
 A robbery conviction brings up to a 15-year prison term, and armed robbery brings a sentence of up to 20 years.

-Experienced Prince George’s County Theft Lawyers
+A Prince George’s County Theft Attorney Could Represent You

 Criminal convictions cause hardship when you attempt to find a job or obtain housing following a prison term.
 Our Prince George’s County theft lawyers will use their criminal defense skills to fight for a reduction or dismissal of charges, particularly if you obtained property that you did not know was stolen, or that you thought belonged to you.

 Involvement in a criminal case is stressful, and the legalities can be confusing.
 With one of our attorneys by your side, you have an advocate who is completely knowledgeable in all aspects of criminal procedure and can give you the best chance for a fair legal outcome.